Grand Lake Audubon Society

 - To educate the public on the need to protect wild birds and animals, trees and plants, soil, air and water; and promote a better understanding of these natural resources

-Meetings are held at Grace Presbyterian Church, 4th & Main Street in Grove, OK, the Second Monday of each month September through May, at 7:00 pm.
+Meetings are held at Trinity Baptist Church, 4th & Main Street in Grove, OK.
+This is a new church home at this location.
+Grace Presbyterian and Trinity Baptist have switched building locations in Grove.
+We meet on the Second Monday of each month September through May, at 7:00 pm.
 All meetings and field trips are free and open to the public.
+Please join us.

 Birding field trips are scheduled to visit wildlife areas both locally and regionally.
 Carpool meeting place for most birding field trips is the Grove Wal-Mart parking lot behind Rib Crib.
 The public is encouraged to join us.
 We leave on time.
 So, don't be late.
 More detailed information of a specific birding field trip is announced at the monthly meeting, in the GLAS newsletter or by contacting the trip leader.